cogentcore/cogent/README.md

 # Current Status

-As of mid 10/2018, *nearly* ready for an initial beta release along with rest of GoGi.
+As of 11/2018, it is fully functional as an editor, but many planned features remain to be implemented.

 Basic editing and tooling for `Go`, `C`, `LaTeX` is in reasonably functional and solid.
 It is fully self-hosting -- all further development of Gide is happening within Gide!